DTC Returns & Exchanges: Your P&L Gold Mine

-- Poor Product Market Fit: if customers are returning a product at a high rate and not exchanging it, then you may have an issue with product fit.
-You’ll want to work closely with your product, marketing and customer success teams to identify whether that stems from the customers you are targeting, the perceived value of your product, or both.
+- Poor Product Market Fit: if customers are returning a product at a high rate and are not exchanging it, then you may have an issue with product fit.
+You’ll want to work closely with your product, marketing, and customer success teams to identify whether that stems from the customers you are targeting, the perceived value of your product, or both.

 - Sizing: high rates of returns and exchanges can indicate that you are not doing a good job of explaining how your sizing runs on your website.
 This is a very common reason for returns in the online space for apparel companies.